Chief (train): History

 The Chief was a success, dubbed "Extra Fast-Extra Fine-Extra Fare" though it failed to relieve traffic on the California Limited.
 The Chief became famous as a "rolling boudoir" for film stars and Hollywood executives.
 In combination with the 20th Century Limited, the Chief was a favored mode of transcontinental travel for Hollywood.
 The stars and executives generally remained in their private room cars.
 Most of the Chief's patrons were middle class tourists or businessmen.
-In 1954, the Chief improved its schedule to 37 hours, equal to its cousins the Super Chief and El Capitan, and would ultimately drop the extra fare requirement as well.
+In 1954, the Chief improved its schedule to 37 hours, equal to its cousins the Super Chief and El Capitan and would ultimately drop the extra fare requirement as well.
 The quality of dining, drinking and sleeping car comfort The Chief offered at a substantial price was far superior to later Amtrak trains.
-The Chief, leaving Chicago in the morning, ran through to Los Angeles in 2 days and 1 night.
+The Chief, leaving Chicago in the morning, ran through to Los Angeles in just 1 night, arriving at San Bernardino by 9pm and LA around 11 pm.
+The Westbound chief transited the Dodge City- Albuquerque section in darkness, missing the tourist vista of other Santa Fe trains.
 The Super Chief passed through Kansas and Missouri at night, leaving Chicago in the evening and running through two nights with the La Junta-Raton Pass Colorado section in daylight, arriving in Los Angeles in the morning.
 The last 60-mile run through the Los Angeles suburbs was slow, and many passengers concluded the trip unnoticed at San Bernardino or Pasadena.